stashed/stash/README.md

 ## Developer Guide
 Want to learn whats happening under the hood, read [the developer guide](docs/developer-guide/README.md).

+## Architectural Design
+If you want to know how Backup Controller is working, read this [doc](docs/developer-guide/design.md).

 ## Contribution
 If you're interested in being a contributor, read [the contribution guide](docs/contribution/README.md).